floriancourgey/blog/_posts/2018-08-03-modern-web-development-in-adobe-campaign.md

 ### Create a global option RESOURCE_URL

-Adobe Campaign gives us the ability to get the Online Resources URL in JavaScript with `xtk.fileRes.GetPublicFileResURL()</span>.
+Adobe Campaign gives us the ability to get the Online Resources URL in JavaScript with `xtk.fileRes.GetPublicFileResURL()`.
 Call it in a workflow or get it from a Resource:

 ![](/assets/images/2018/08/File-Resource-CDN-URL-in-Adobe-Campaign.jpg)

-Replace `http</span>  by `https</span>  and use it in an Option:
+Replace `http` by `https` and use it in an Option:

 ![](/assets/images/2018/08/RESOURCE_URL-Option-with-HTTPs-URL.jpg)